 “This storm is forecast to bring extreme winds across the province and that is expected to cause outages,” said Pothier.
 “We are preparing for the storm, placing crews around the province, and working with staff and partners to make sure restorations are done safely, as quickly as possible.”

 NS Power is asking its customers to prepare now as well.
 Some tips include having an emergency kit that includes flashlights, a battery-powered radio and fresh water, ensuring backup generators are installed properly outdoors and charging mobile devices.
 Further tips for individuals and families on how to prepare for a storm can be found at NSPower.ca/stormready.

 We will have damage assessment and power line crews in place across the province ready to respond and begin restoration efforts when it is safe for them to do so.

 In situations where there are multiple power outages, we restore power in phases to ensure places like hospitals can stay open before we work in other areas.
-Larger outages on transmission lines and in substations are restored ahead of smaller outages to restore electricity to the greatest number of customers.
 The phases are as follows:

 Phase 1 - Restoration of public safety issues and emergency situations